yuvalmGS/gigaspaces-wiki-jekyll/xap97/troubleshooting-tools.markdown

 ---
 layout: post
-title:  Troubleshooting Tools
+title:  Tools
 categories: XAP97
-parent: troubleshooting-for-administrators.html
+parent: troubleshooting.html
-weight: 300
+weight: 500
 ---

-{% summary page|60 %}Troubleshooting tools for testing a running product and environmental issues. {% endsummary %}
+{% summary  %}Troubleshooting tools for testing a running product and environmental issues. {% endsummary %}

 # CPU and Memory Dumper

-## CPU Dumper Java Utility for Windows
+#### CPU Dumper Java Utility for Windows

 The application starts a space and collects the memory and CPU utilization and dumps the threads when the CPU britches the configured CPU level.